More pages in this section

 Our College offers many opportunities for students to find their passions - whether that be on the sporting field, playing an instrument, on stage or behind a camera.
 With a wide variety of co-curricular activities available, students can develop and hone their interests.
 Co-curricular activities teach persistence, problem-solving, communication and collaboration.

 Ignatius Park College offers camps and outdoor education experiences throughout various levels.
 Outdoor education provides opportunities to develop positive relationships with the environment, others and ourselves through interaction with the natural world.
 These relationships are essential for the wellbeing and sustainability of individuals, society and our environment.
 Outdoor education engages students in practical and active learning experiences in natural environments and settings typically beyond the school classroom.

 Within the word ‘brother’ is ‘other’.
-At Ignatius Park College, the concept of Brotherhood not only encompasses the students, but is also extended to the wider community with service learning.
+At Ignatius Park College, the concept of Brotherhood not only encompasses the students but is also extended to the wider community with service learning.
 Students learn educational standards through tackling real-life problems in their community.
-Service learning provides meaningful community service experiences and engagements to students and is a core part to life at school at Ignatius Park College.
-Providing students with the ability to think globally and act locally, service learning has a positive impact on the growth and development of the whole person.
-At Iggy Park, the school aims to use service learning to help develop responsible young men with a highly developed sense of social justice.
+Service-learning provides meaningful community service experiences and engagements to students and is a core part of life at school at Ignatius Park College.
+Providing students with the ability to think globally and act locally, service-learning has a positive impact on the growth and development of the whole person.
+At Iggy Park, the school aims to use service-learning to help develop responsible young men with a highly developed sense of social justice.

 Acknowledgement of Country

 The Ignatius Park College Community would like to humbly acknowledge the Wulgurukaba peoples on whose land our College is located, as well as the Bindal peoples on whose land many of us live and travel across daily.
 We respectfully thank the elders of this traditional land both past and present for guiding us through the journey of time to where we are today.